 If you are searching for a pleasant day trip that won't break the bank, you might think about going to one of Florida's numerous state parks.
 These parks, which are just a short drive away from Miami, have many things to do to keep you occupied the whole day.
 Here are three parks that are worth seeing.

 Oleta River State Park

 Of course, that's the least of what Oleta River State Park offers.
 The river itself weaves through a beautiful forest that guests can explore via canoe or kayak, with rentals available inside the park for novices who'd like to try canoeing or kayaking for the first time.
-However, what Oleta River State Park is best known for is its bike trails.
+However, Oleta River State Park is best known for its bike trails.

 Bill Baggs State Park

 Just a little south of the city of Miami is Bill Baggs Cape Florida State Park, which is on the southern end of the island of Key Biscayne.
-The park is home to more than a mile of beachfront, which is considered to be one of the country's best beaches.
+The park is home to more than a mile of beachfront, which is considered one of the country's best beaches.

 Barnacle Historic State Park

 Location: 3485 Main Hwy, Miami, FL 33133, United States

 Finally, there's the Barnacle Historic State Park.
 This is a small, historical site on the shores of Biscayne Bay and the former home of Ralph Middleton Munroe, a pioneer of the area.
 The Barnacle, built-in 1891, provides a peek into frontier life during the Bay Era when all transit to and from Miami was by water.